ttntm/ttntm/src/pages/appendix.md

 - Feel like me and change with me
 - Offer content about everything, and nothing
-- Consider adding a page dedicated to music
-- Rewrite its CSS
+- Never track and {% ext "never monetize", "https://www.nevermonetize.com" %} its visitors

 **And things I'd like this website to do**:

 - Be a journal, weblog and playground
-- Never track and {% ext "never monetize", "https://www.nevermonetize.com" %} its visitors
 - Update frequently
 - Support webmentions
 - Offer linkable headings